 Experts are required to pass a security background check, but it is much more streamlined than the standard process for other contractors.
-There are three forms, listed below, to obtain from the consultant and submit to Personnel Security at CFPBPersonnelSecurity@cfpb.gov.
+There are three forms, listed below, to obtain from the consultant and submit to Personnel Security at BureauPersonnelSecurity@cfpb.gov.
 The security review consists of an FBI name check, which you should inform your expert of early in your discussions.
 Once these forms are submitted, the COR will be contacted by Security with a start date.
 The contractor is not allowed to start work until they receive this start date.
 Security advises that you can generally expect a response in five days.
+You may be asked to get additional information from the expert in order to expedite the security screening process.

-Expert FBI Release Form11
+Expert FBI Release Form8

-Expert Name Check12

-Contractor Non-Disclosure Form13
+Expert Name Check9 Contractor Non-Disclosure Form10